mperignon/2016-02-04-Flagstaff/lessons/python/06-functions.md

 ![png](fig/output_11_0.png)
 ~~~

-## Creating Functions
+### Creating Functions

-If we wanted to import data from a different station or for a different date range, we would manually change the first three variables and run the code again.
+If we wanted to import data from a different station or for a different date range using this code, we would manually change the first three variables and run the code again.
 It would be a lot less work than having to download the file and plot it by hand, but it could still be very tedious!
 At this point, our code is also getting long and complicated; what if we had thousands of datasets but didn't want to generate a figure for every single one?
-Commenting out the figure-drawing code is a nuisance.
-Also, what if we want to use that code again, on a different dataset or at a different point in our program?
-Cutting and pasting it is going to make our code get very long and very repetative, very quickly.
-We’d like a way to package our code so that it is easier to reuse, and Python provides for this by letting us define things called **function** - a shorthand way of re-executing longer pieces of code.
+Commenting out the figure-drawing code is a nuisance and we might accidentally comment out the wrong lines.
+Also, what if we want to use that code again, on data with a slightly different format or at a different point in our program?
+Cutting and pasting code would make it very long and repetitive quickly and probably lead to errors.

+We’d like to package our code so that it is easier to reuse.
+Python provides for this by letting us define things called **functions**, which create a shorthand way of re-executing longer pieces of code.

-Let's by defining a function `fahr_to_kelvin` that converts temperatures from Fahrenheit to Kelvin:
+As an example, let's start by defining a function `fahr_to_kelvin` that converts temperatures from Fahrenheit to Kelvin:

 ~~~ {.python}
 def fahr_to_kelvin(temp):
     return ((temp - 32) * (5/9)) + 273.15
 ~~~

-The function definition opens with the word def, which is followed by the name of the function and a parenthesized list of parameter names.
-The body of the function — the statements that are executed when it runs — is indented below the definition line, typically by four spaces.
+The function definition opens with the word def,  followed by the name of the function and a parenthesized list of parameter names.
+The [body](reference.html#body) of the function — the statements that are executed when the function runs — is indented below the definition, typically by four spaces.

-When we call the function, the values we pass to it are assigned to those variables so that we can use them inside the function.
-Inside the function, we use a return statement to send a result back to whoever asked for it.
+When we call the function, the values we pass to it (the [arguments](reference.html#argument)) are assigned to the parameters in the same way that values are assigned to variables.
+Inside the function, we can use the parameters as variable names that point to the arguments passed to the function.
+At the end of the body of a function, we can use (but don't have to) a return statement to send some output  to the function call.

 Notice that nothing happened when we ran the cell that contains the function.
-Python became aware of the function and what it is supposed to do, but until we call it, there is nothing for the function to do.
-Calling our own function is no different from calling any other function (see the resemblance with the help file for `read_csv`?):
+Python became aware of the function as a command that it could run (it became part of the [call stack](reference.html#call-stack)), but nothing will happen until the function is called.
+Calling our own function is no different from calling any other function:

 ~~~ {.python}
 print 'freezing point of water:', fahr_to_kelvin(32)